proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/nics/mlx5.rst

   To receive IPv6 Multicast messages on VM, explicitly set the relevant MAC address using rte_eth_dev_mac_addr_add() API.

+- To support a mixed traffic pattern (some buffers from local host memory, some buffers from other devices) with high bandwidth, a mbuf flag is used.

+  An application hints the PMD whether or not it should try to inline the given mbuf data buffer.
+PMD should do the best effort to act upon this request.

+  The hint flag ``RTE_PMD_MLX5_FINE_GRANULARITY_INLINE`` is dynamic, registered by application with rte_mbuf_dynflag_register().
+This flag is purely driver-specific and declared in PMD specific header ``rte_pmd_mlx5.h``, which is intended to be used by the application.

+  To query the supported specific flags in runtime, the function ``rte_pmd_mlx5_get_dyn_flag_names`` returns the array of currently (over present hardware and configuration) supported specific flags.
+  The "not inline hint" feature operating flow is the following one:

+    - application starts
+    - probe the devices, ports are created
+    - query the port capabilities
+    - if port supporting the feature is found
+    - register dynamic flag ``RTE_PMD_MLX5_FINE_GRANULARITY_INLINE``
+    - application starts the ports
+    - on ``dev_start()`` PMD checks whether the feature flag is registered and enables the feature support in datapath
+    - application might set the registered flag bit in ``ol_flags`` field of mbuf being sent and PMD will handle ones appropriately.

+- The amount of descriptors in Tx queue may be limited by data inline settings.
+  Inline data require the more descriptor building blocks and overall block amount may exceed the hardware supported limits.
+The application should reduce the requested Tx size or adjust data inline settings with ``txq_inline_max`` and ``txq_inline_mpw`` devargs keys.

 - E-Switch decapsulation Flow:

   - can be applied to PF port only.